If you haven’t heard much about the new health food - the purple sweet potato - this week’s recipe is where you’ll find the low down.

 While on her break, Cindy has also been preparing for her Chartered Financial Analyst exam, and baking up a storm in her kitchen.

-Cindy's belief is that desserts are not just accompaniments, but entire dishes to be savoured.
+Cindy's belief is that desserts are not just accompaniments, but entire dishes to be savored.
 Visit ABC and all her beautiful bakes here!

 Purple Sweet Potato Matcha Green Tea Swiss Roll